top of page

 Our work in the watershed

-Since our founding in 1987, we have conserved over 5,400 acres of land across 16 towns from Cushing to Liberty.
+Since our founding in 1987, we have conserved over 5,600 acres of land

-We manage over 75 miles of multi-use trails and 22 public preserves, where we strive to connect community members to nature, support outdoor recreation, and provide opportunities for environmental education.
+We manage 80+ miles of multi-use trails and 24 public preserves, where we strive to connect community members to nature, support outdoor recreation, and provide opportunities for environmental education.

 Upcoming events